 For those of you with a gift for designing, we need you too.
 We need display booths, recruiting booths, Powerpoint presentations, promotional literature, and marketing information created.
 This is also a wonderful opportunity for those of you who are great at public speaking to get involved.

 September 6th: Kickoff: We will receive the kits and instructions for the competition

 October 11th: Test day: The course will be set up so the robot can be tested.
 It is also a good time to scope out the other robots.

 October 17th and 18th: Game day: May the best robot win.

 Meetings will be on Tuesdays and Fridays following the kickoff.

-This competition is geared for junior high to high school students.
+This competition is geared for junior high to high school students, but SCHE has a strong history of having younger students participate.
+It is a great opportunity for the older students to mentor the younger students.
 Please note that anyone under the age of 13 is welcome to participate, but will need to have a parent or other guardian to participate as well.
 Students can register for the team by visiting the following site:

 We are also looking for additional mentors and coaches.
 The only thing required is enthusiasm.
 The students do the planning and building.
 They just need a gentle nudge and helpful idea every now and again.
 It really is fun, and the more adults we have, the better the students will do, since they will have more personal attention.
 Please consider volunteering.
 Send an email to Michael Lane (firstname.lastname@example.org) to be added to the team email list.